Succeeding and Surpassing IFRS 17 Standards Series

 This is the second in a series of thought leadership articles that that will examine the three critical areas that need to be addressed to become IFRS 17 compliant by the January 01, 2023 deadline.

 In this article, we’ll look at the challenge of choosing the right approach to measurement for IFRS 17.
-If you missed the first article in the series on Solving the IFRS 17 Data Challenge for Life Insurance Leaders, make sure to check it out.
-For the final article in the series, we’ll examine reporting issues.
+Make sure to check the other articles in our IFRS 17 series:

 Make sure to subscribe below to be notified when the next article is released and for more information on our Getting Your IFRS 17 Compliance Transformation in Gear.